 High Intensity Drug Trafficking Area H.I.D.T.A

 The Midwest High Intensity Drug Trafficking Area (HIDTA) was established in December of 1996.
-It is one of thirty-three (33) such designated areas in the United States.
-Now, comprising the six (6) Midwestern States of Missouri, Kansas, Iowa, Nebraska, South Dakota and North Dakota, it is one of the largest HIDTAs in the country.
+It is one of twenty-eight HIgh Intensity Drug Trafficking Areas (HIDTAs) in the United States.
+The mid-western states of Missouri, Kansas, Iowa, Nebraska, South Dakota and North Dakota are included in the Midwest HIDTA, making it one of the largest HIDTAs in the country.